MrZCookies/MrZCookies/README.md

 # 📄 Lauguages

-- Skript (5 ⭐) - I been it for over 2 years now and basicly know how to make anything in it, the most optimized way possible.
+- **Skript** 5⭐ - I been it for over 2 years now and basicly know how to make anything in it, the most optimized way possible.
-- Svelte (4 ⭐) - I just started using Svelte, but I'm already in love with it.
+- **Svelte** 4⭐ - I been using svelte for a bit now and know my way around it.
-- JavaScript (3 ⭐) - I don't really use it that much, but I do know my way around it.
+- **JavaScript** 3⭐ - I don't really use it that much, but I do know my way around it.
-- Java (3 ⭐) - I'm new to Java, but I've created multiple minecraft plugins using it and know my way around it.
+- **Java** 3⭐ - I'm new to Java, but I've created multiple minecraft plugins using it and know my way around it.
-- Python (2 ⭐) - I don't use python for really anything, but I have a basic understanding of its syntax.
+- **Python** 3⭐ - I don't use python for really anything, but I have a good understanding of its syntax and its package manager.

 # 👨🏼‍💻 My Work
 You can check out the projects i've worked on [here](https://mrzcookie.com/projects)!

-<sup>Took this from [Baezor](https://github.com/baezor1)</sup>